-WLP programme design is internally and externally coherent.
-The design was informed by lessons learned from previous programmes and harmonized with existing efforts in ASAL
+Finding 4: WLP programme design was internally and externally coherent.
+The design was informed by lessons learnt from previous programmes and harmonized with existing efforts in ASAL

 WLP design and implementation were found to be coherent both internally and externally.
 The MTAP 3 focuses on the very arid, poor, and underserved.
-The engagement builds on lessons learned from previous support (including support from DANIDA) to water resources management and water and sanitation services to the ASALs.
+The engagement builds on lessons learnt from previous support (including support from DANIDA) to water resources management and water and sanitation services to the ASALs.

-The DED was modeled around existing WaterFund financial and operational mechanisms a) Rural Investment: This mechanism develops rural communities' capacities to access funding and implement and maintain water and sanitation facilities.
-Under this mechanism, ASALs have been targeted for purposes of focusing financing water and sanitation projects.
-The focus recognizes and appreciates the need for water and sanitation in the ASALs, as well as their unique characteristics concerning water and sanitation and b) Water Resources Investment: This mechanism supports communities to manage their water resources including their rangelands within their sub-catchments.
+The DE was modeled around existing WaterFund financial and operational mechanisms a) Rural Investment: This mechanism develops rural communities' capacities to access funding, implement and maintain water and sanitation facilities.
+Under this mechanism, ASALs have been targeted for purposes of focusing financing on water and sanitation projects.
+The focus recognizes and appreciates the need for water and sanitation in the ASALs, as well as their unique characteristics, and b) Water Resources Investment: This mechanism supports communities to manage their water resources including their rangelands within their sub-catchments.

 The two financing mechanisms have traditionally been implemented mainly through community-based organizations (CBOs), Water Utilities and Community Based Natural Resources Management organizations such as Water Resources Users Associations (WRUAs).
-However, the design of WLP was informed by lessons learned from more than 10 years of DANIDA and WaterFund collaboration in ASAL through programmes such as the Medium Term ASAL Programme (MTAP) e.g., the lack of well-established partners in rural ASAL areas has been identified as a major problem, further, WaterFund model of working with CBO's and WRUA's was found to be prone to challenges and limits capacity to deliver the required services.
-During the implementation of the engagement and relevant for the revised DED was the need for opening for projects with larger financial requirements, so that the WaterFund portfolio will include larger projects with increased impact.
+However, the design of WLP was informed by lessons learnt from more than 10 years of DANIDA and WaterFund collaboration in ASAL through programmes such as the Medium Term ASAL Programme (MTAP) e.g., the lack of well-established partners in rural ASAL areas had been identified as a major problem, further, WaterFund model of working with CBO's and WRUA's was found to be prone to challenges and limits capacity to deliver the required services.
+During the implementation of the engagement and relevant for the revised DE was the need for opening for projects with larger financial requirements, so that the WaterFund portfolio will include larger projects with increased impact.
 Consequently, WLP adopted new strategic partnerships and collaboration to design and finance a few yet bigger projects leveraging the experience of INGOs in implementing WASH and livelihood in Turkana West.

 The focus of the design was also carefully considered to avoid duplication of efforts.
 For instance, WLP was designed to benefit Kakuma and Kalobeyei refugee settlements including the host community in Turkana West, bypassing Dadaab Refugee Camp in Garissa County (One of the counties under GGEP) the largest refugee camp with a population of 240,000.
 This decision was partly guided by the existence of World Banks' USD 100m Development Response to Displacement Impacts Project (DRDIP) co-financed by DANIDA which targeted three refugee hosting sub-counties in Garissa i.e., Fafi, Lagdera, and Dadaab.
-This effort was aligned with the Kalobeyei Integrated Socio-Economic Development Programme (KISEDP) WASH component in providing access to a minimum of 20 liters per person per day for 300,000 refugees and host communities and increasing the percentage coverage for latrines from the current 35% to 70% and percentage of host community attaining open defecation free (ODF) status from the current 10% to 30%.

 Finally, WLP utilized WaterFund's established delivery mechanisms and partnerships with counties, which have proven to be effective in addressing the challenges of limited access to water and sanitation and poor water resources governance in ASALs'.
-Therefore, this engagement ensured aligned and harmonized support between WaterFund and County efforts.
+The DE ensured aligned and harmonized support between WaterFund and County efforts.
 For instance, WLP projects included rehabilitating and augmenting existing water and sanitation infrastructure within Kakuma.
+This effort was also aligned with the Kalobeyei Integrated Socio-Economic Development Programme (KISEDP) WASH component in providing access to a minimum of 20 liters per person per day for 300,000 refugees and host communities and increasing the percentage coverage for latrines from the current 35% to 70% and percentage of host community attaining open defecation free (ODF) status from the current 10% to 30%.